IsaacGelman/gsec/README.md

 3. Python 3
 4. After pulling the repo, enter the `gsec/utils` folder in the install location and type `make` to compile the kmer counting function.
+5. Clone the repo, enter the directory, and run `pip install .`.

 # Highly recommended:
 Disable SRA download caching: Follow the instructions at